prowler-cloud/prowler/README.md

 - 7.7 (`extra77`) Ensure there are no ECR repositories set as Public (Not Scored) (Not part of CIS benchmark)
 - 7.8 (`extra78`) Ensure there are no Public Accessible RDS instances (Not Scored) (Not part of CIS benchmark)

+To check all extras in one command:
 ```
 ./prowler -c extras
 ```
-or to run just one of the checks, to see if you have S3 buckets open:
+or to run just one of the checks:
 ```
 ./prowler -c extraNUMBER
 ```